 Dead by Daylight

-Crawling under my skin The Evil Within is a delightful, psychological horror, taking some serious inspiration from one of the most well known horror game series of all time — Silent Hill.
+The Evil Within is a delightful, psychological horror, taking serious inspiration from one of the most well known horror game series of all time — Silent Hill.

 It is a pure survival horror through and through, with no multiplayer or other gimmicks, and yet is both critically acclaimed and popular (given the niche appeal anyway).